 Assets of the Trusts.
-The trusts are expected to hold one or more of the following: (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes, (ii) shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes, and (iii) shares (the "Grantor Trust Shares") in entities qualifying as grantor trusts (the "Grantor Trusts") for federal income tax purposes, which in turn hold various commodities, including gold and silver (the "Commodities").
+The trusts are expected to hold one or more of the following: (i) shares of stock in corporations (the "Stocks") that are treated as equity for federal income tax purposes, (ii) shares (the "RIC Shares") in funds qualifying as regulated investment companies ("RICs") that are treated as interests in regulated investment companies for federal income tax purposes, (iii) shares (the "Grantor Trust Shares") in entities qualifying as grantor trusts (the "Grantor Trusts") for federal income tax purposes, which in turn hold various commodities, including gold and silver (the "Commodities"), and (iv) equity interests (the "REIT Shares") in real estate investment trusts ("REITs") that constitute interests in entities treated as real estate investment trusts for federal income tax purposes.